 This offseason will be different, as the Bulls cannot let Augustin slip from their grasp.
 The Teague trade will save the Bulls approximately $600,000 on next year’s salary cap.
-As we discussed last week, if they apply the amnesty provision to forward Carlos Boozer, the Bulls payroll will be roughly $47.5 entering this summer.
+As we discussed last week, if they apply the amnesty provision to forward Carlos Boozer and renounce their other free agents, the Bulls payroll could be roughly $47.5 entering this summer , though their cap responsibilities could be as much as $51 million due to various cap holds.
 The salary cap for next season is expected to be $62.1 million.
-Deducted from the Bulls’ $14.6 million of cap space would be any bonus money they would pay toward European sensation Nikola Mirotic’s buyout and the first year salaries of any of their draft picks (barring trades the Bulls could have anywhere from one to three first round selections).
+Deducted from the Bulls’ approximately $11 million of cap space would be any bonus money they would pay toward European sensation Nikola Mirotic’s buyout; and money allocated toward Mirtoic’s and the first year salaries of any of their draft picks (barring trades the Bulls could have anywhere from one to three first round selections).

-Thus, the Bulls should have $8-12 million of cap space to offer Augustin a two- or three-year deal North of $2 million annually.
+Regardless, the Bulls should have enough cap space to offer Augustin a two- or three-year deal North of $2 million annually.